 5. Photos with a white background on color slides

-If you want to create a presentation with a colorful background on slides, don’t use the images with a white background.
+If you want to create a presentation with a colorful background on slides like presentation services do, don’t use the images with a white background.
 To remove it, you don’t even need Photoshop.

 6. Too many colors in one presentation